 4. Important information regarding CSU email

 All official correspondence with students will be conducted through the CSU email system.
 It is imperative the students check the CSU email often, so they do not miss important news, due dates, graduation information and academic information.
 It is not advised to forward the CSU email to other services such as Hotmail or Gmail.
 Many of these third-party services filter the mail and may mark official mail as spam.
-It is not advised to forward CSU email to the email service of other institutions, cush as hospitals because of strict Hipaa and cybersecurity restrictions, much of the mail my be filtered or all the mail may be blocked.
+It is not advised to forward CSU email to the email service of other institutions, cush as hospitals because of strict Hipaa and cybersecurity restrictions, much of the mail may be filtered or all the mail may be blocked.

 It is the student’s responsibility to check and respond to official CSU emails.
 Excuses about third-party email services blocking the mail will not be accepted.